 Overall, the goal is for the patient to use hormone therapy at the lowest effective dose for five years or less.
 There are also a few non-hormonal therapies available to help with menopausal symptoms.
 Women should see their health care professional to discuss menopause and the specific symptoms they are having to understand all of their treatment options.

 All of the providers at West Des Moines OB/GYN offer menopause management including hormone replacement therapy.
 One of our nurse practitioners, Maggie Livingston, ARNP, NCMP, has been certified by the North American Menopause Society (NAMS) since 2014.

 Several of our physicians offer Mona Lisa Touch, a non-hormonal CO2 laser for symptoms of vaginal dryness, painful intercourse, and irritative vaginal symptoms unrelieved with other methods.
-This quick procedure (<5 minutes per treatment) is performed in the office for three treatments initially followed by one booster treatment in 12-24 months depending on when patient’s symptoms return.
+This quick procedure (<5 minutes per treatment) is performed in the office for three treatments initially followed by one booster treatment in 12-24 months depending on when the patient’s symptoms return.